 Through the 11th century, there’s not much more talk besides this.

-Monks had to find wholesome ways to pass the time during very dark eras while remaining true to their calling, and so they basically invented the first game of tennis.
+Monks had to find wholesome ways to pass the time while remaining true to their religious calling.
+Monks basically invented the first game of tennis.

 King Henry of England built the very first tennis court as we know it today.

-There were rigid lines and rules that were being made, though the original court doesn’t still stand today.
+There were lines and rules but the original court doesn’t remain today.

-Much of what we know about this was through light text and potentially historically accurate data, so you could run into various mentions of this throughout history.
+Much of what we know about this time is documented in light text and only potentially historically accurate data.
+There could be various interpretations of tennis during this timeframe.

 It’s the longest living embodiment of tennis throughout history.

-They were considered predecessors to the current tennis racket design that was mostly established in 1874 because this template didn’t really leave Italy.
+They were considered predecessors to the current tennis racket design that was mostly established in 1874.

 This is where the rich adopted tennis as their sport.